VisualFP/docs/SA/design_concept/content/introduction/tool_research/reddit_suggestion_visual_fp.typ

 = Reddit Suggestion for visual pure functional programming

 The Reddit user 'Jameshfisher' suggested a style of pure visual programming
 @reddit_visual_fp.
-It is purely theoretical and, therefore, isn't an actual 'tool'.
+It is only theoretical and, therefore, not an existing tool.
 A picture of the suggestion is shown in @screenshot_reddit_visual_fp.

 #figure(
     image("../../../static/reddit_suggestion_visual_fp.png", width: 80%),